by Joan Forest Mage

 The 4 Skills are essential to a well-functioning community.
 The 4 Skills are divided into the first two Skills of Streaming and Osmosis, which are the Skills of Youth, and are primarily concerned with the Self and Human Society; and the third and fourth skills, Dialogue and Crystallizing, the Skills of Maturity, which are primarily concerned with Nature and the Spirit Realm.

-The Life Force Arts Wheel can be depicted as two concentric circles with eight spokes radiating outward, like a pie cut into eight pieces.
+The Life Force Arts Method can be depicted as two concentric circles with eight spokes radiating outward, like a pie cut into eight pieces.
 One of the best ways of understanding the Wheel is to physically walk this pattern.
 Doing so is one of the best ways of encountering the spirit guides of each Archetype.
 An energetic exchange takes place with the Archetype.
 It is far beyond just an intellectual shift in the participants, and it is even beyond a shift in the emotions or sub-personalities of the individual person.
 It is an encounter with the transpersonal.

-To work energetically in this way with the Life Force Arts Wheel, we begin by creating a sacred space for ritual, with such methods as smudging, singing, drumming etc. Next, through body movement we practice the 4 Skills: Streaming, Osmosis, Dialogue and Crystallizing.
+To work energetically in this way with the Life Force Arts Method, we begin by creating a sacred space for ritual, with such methods as smudging, singing, drumming etc. Next, through body movement we practice the 4 Skills: Streaming, Osmosis, Dialogue and Crystallizing.
 These Skills enable us to relate energetically to each other in four basic ways: